Louisiana Woman Blog

 Jump to Recipe·Print Recipe

-Chunky should be this Royale Chocolate Chip Cookies middle name.
+Chunky should be the middle name of these Royale Chocolate Chip Cookies.
 The toasted macadamia nuts, coconut flakes, and semi-sweet chocolate chips make it a royal treat to devour.
-Here's the yummy recipe coming to you with helpful hints for baking the perfect cookie.

 The Royale Treatment

-On a recent trip to my homeland, Kaplan, Louisiana, I stopped in at Larry's Super Foods, Home of Cajun Meats.
-If you're ever in the area, this is a must-see and eat place.
-Their meats are Cajun specialties, and the deli has the best crab salad.
-My latest discovery is their Royale cookies.
+On a trip back home to Kaplan, LA, I stopped in at Larry's Super Foods, Home of Cajun Meats.
+This is a must-see and eat place.
+Larry's meats are Cajun specialties, and the deli has a great-tasting crab salad.
+Here is where I discovered their Royale cookie.

-It seems that Nordstrom has a similar cookie sold in their cafe that everyone is trying to copy.
-Including me and Larry's Super Foods Home of Cajun Meats.
+It seems that Nordstrom has a similar cookie sold in their cafe that everyone is trying to copy, including me, and Larry's Super Foods, the home of Cajun Meats.

 The Essential Ingredients